tabithaurb/p2TabithaUrbanski/README.md

 ### Cons
 It can be a little overwhelming of a design becuase the image of the car like that can be distracting and unnecessary
 ### This is good or bad because
-This is a bad design because it is unnecessary to have the car on the road like that, the image is too detailed and can be distracting
+This is a bad design because it is unnecessary to have the car on the road like that, the image is too detailed and can be distracting and the tachometer is on the opposite side

 ![proj22](https://user-images.githubusercontent.com/44306680/111263828-7e280b00-85f4-11eb-895d-ece4be4daeb1.jpg)
 ## Fifth Example